huidr/help-sessions/grading.md

 #### Some instructors grade differently

 Some instructors are more generous and might give you a B if you score above average or even slightly below average.
 That's cool, right?
-I must warn you though, that the probability of running into these kind of instructors drops once you major in mathematics.
-But this shouldn't stop you from becoming a math major.

 Some instructors walk on an entirely different route.
 They give you absolute grades by declaring cutoffs for each grade.
 For example, you get an A if your score is 75 or higher in a course.